Robert de Gresle: Career

-In June 1215, Robert de Gresle was amongst the landowners who demanded King John sign the Magna Carta in Runnymede.
+In June 1215, Robert de Gresle was amongst the landowners who demanded King John sign Magna Carta in Runnymede.
 Gresle was amongst the barons who eventually rose against the king during the First Barons War, resulting in his castle estates being seized by the King.
 The same year, Pope Innocent III excommunicated Gresle due to his role in the rebellion.

 Following the death of King John, Gresle's lands were eventually returned on behalf of King Henry III.
 He would go on to witness the confirmation of the charter by Henry III in 1225.

 In 1222, Gresle received a charter to hold a yearly fair in Manchester to be held on the eve and feast day of Saint Matthew, which was renewed when the King came of age in 1227.
 This was held in Acres Fields (now St Ann's Square), and continued to be held there until it was moved to Knot Mill in 1823.